steel-wing/simple-digital/README.md

 # Simple Digital
-When I got my first pebble smartwatch for Christmas in in 2016, it was a dream come true.
-I immediately went to the Pebble store to download the simplest and cleanest digital watchface around, except there were none that looked quite like what I had wanted.
-I then learned JavaScript to build my own, which has been on the store ever since.
-However, JavaScript implementations on the Pebble were lacking in cleanliness and customization, and so this is a final, perfected version of the one I made back in 2017.
+When I got my first pebble smartwatch in 2016, I knew I wanted a basic digital watchface.
+I looked around for a bit, and found none that did quite what I was looking for.
+So I learned JavaScript to build my own, which has been on the store ever since.
+However, JavaScript implementations on the Pebble are not the most elegant, and aren't compatable with the oldest Pebbles, and so this is a final, perfected version of the one I made back in 2017, now written in C.

 ## Functioning Screenshot
 ![origin](https://github.com/user-attachments/assets/00fd1429-fae9-4c04-a079-1514f83c583d)

 ## Details
 The watchface simulates a 7-segment display, as shown.
-The numbers are auto-centered, and the lengths and thicknesses of the individual cells are parameterized (cell width has to be odd, though.
-See [Total Digital](https://github.com/steel-wing/total-digital) for more customization).
-Numbers and background can be colored, military time is supported, and you can even choose to disable the "tail" on the 6 and the 9, if you so choose.
+The numbers are auto-centered, based on the size of the watch.
+See my watchface [Total Digital](https://github.com/steel-wing/total-digital) for a more customizable version.